chadhar/Final-Project/README.md

 # Monte Carlo Simulation Scenario & Purpose:
 Rasch Model (Rasch, 1960; 1981) is a probabilistic psychometric item response model used to create interval-level measures from categorical data, such as persons’ answers to items on an exam.
 Rasch Model is used in education, health professions, and market research.

-In measurement, our intent is to use numbers to indicate "more" or "less" of the trait that is presumed to be homogeneous.
+In measurement, the intent is to use numbers to indicate "more" or "less" of the trait that is presumed to be homogeneous.
 Using the Rasch Model we can investigate if the data conforms to this homogeneity.
 Rasch modelling is a unique approach of mathematical modeling based upon a latent trait and accomplishes stochastic (probabilistic) conjoint additivity (conjoint means measurement of persons and items on the same scale and additivity is the equal-interval property of the scale) (Granger, 2008).
 For more information please visit: https://www.rasch.org/rmt/rmt213d.htm.

 The probability of a correct answer by a person on an item is modelled as a function of the difference in the person and item locations on measurement scale.